aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 1.75    1.239
 ~~~

-There is a lot of misinformation about these around, I've rewritten this section three times now.
+There is a lot of misinformation about these around.
+As I've learnt more about TMCs, I've rewritten this section three times now.
+All this may be wrong so caveat emptor.
+Do your own research and don't spend a hundred bucks on electronics just because some self-taught guy on the internet like me said something.

-TMCs have a feature called **microPlyer** which takes 1/16 steps as input, and interpolates these down to 1/256 steps in hardware.
-This smaller effective microstep results in extremely quiet print operation, at the cost of some effective torque at the motor.
+TMCs have a feature called **microPlyer** which takes 1/16 steps as input, and interpolates these 16x down to 1/256 steps in hardware.
+This smaller effective microstep results in extremely quiet print operation, apparently at the cost of some effective torque at the motor.

 TMCs have two operating modes: **stealthChop** which is low torque and low noise, and **spreadCycle** which is high torque and a little noisier.
-There is a lot of knowledge out there that only spreadCycle is useful for 3D printers, but this is not true.
+There is a lot of advice out there that only spreadCycle is useful for 3D printers, but this is not true.
 The following research paper from Trinamic shows no effective torque difference between the two modes at 400rpm and below:

 * https://www.trinamic.com/fileadmin/assets/Support/Appnotes/AN021-stealthChop_Performance_comparison.pdf

-Calculate motor RPM:
+Let's calculate effective motor RPM for 3D print speeds:

 ~~~
 360 degrees in a circle